F5Networks/f5-ci-docs/usage-marathon-poc.rst

 Conclusion
 ----------

 This concludes the F5 Container Service Integration usage guide.
 Remember, **AWS will continue to charge you until you delete your stack**.
-If you wish to do so now, take the steps below:

-.. todo:: provide instructions for tearing down stack

 Thank you for participating in F5's Beta program!
 Please send any questions and/or feedback to us at <enter-email-here>.